raphaklaus/gameboy-cpu/README.md

 The idea is scrapping the CPU manuals to retrieve most data possible and make the CPU implementation less manual.

-This is a WIP project, you can take a look at the `output.json` inside `src/scrapper` to have an idea how the specifications is been built.
+This is a WIP project, you can take a look at the `output.json` inside `src/scrapper` to have an idea how the specifications is being built.

 All the opcodes are separated by groups of operations.
 Like `ld`, `call` and `bit` since there is no need to have repeated blocks of code, I just tweak each opcode with the informations from `output.json` mentioned earlier.